jazmin10/Basic-Portfolio/README.md

 # That Portfolio Though

+### Overview

 A professional portfolio using only HTML and CSS.
 This was my first html/css project!

-### Overview
-I had to replicate these screenshots:
+### Screenshots to replicate

 #### About Page